RLH-2110/hoi4_placer/README.md

 	* Windows: use the Microsoft store and search for python, or download it [here](https://www.python.org/downloads/)
 	* Linux with apt: open a terminal and enter these commands: `sudo apt update` and `sudo apt install python3`
 	* Other: Use Google.
 You may feel free to write a Pull Request to append your instructions here.
-2. Download placer.py and player_settings.txt into your mod folder
+2. Download `placer.py` and `player_settings.txt` into your mod folder
 3. create the necessary `.cng` files
+4. edit `placer_settings.txt` to change or create variables that point at vanilla and parent mods.
-4. double click placer.py or open a console to run `python3 placer.py` or `python placer.py`
+5. double click placer.py or open a console to run `python3 placer.py` or `python placer.py`

 # Use cases